Asking Life’s Great Questions and Opening Doors of the Mind

 Bringing Philosophy and the Liberal Arts to People in Prison

 The Partners in Philosophy Prison Program continued this past Summer in Jessup Correctional Institute, a maximum security prison near Baltimore.
-The program was begun in 2011 by James Schelberg ‘12 and Jared Rankin (formerly of WC) on their own initiative and using no funds outside of their own money.
+The program was begun in 2011 by James Schelberg ‘12 and Jared Rankin (formerly a student of WC) on their own initiative and using no funds outside of their own money.

 The program features an inter-disciplinary Humanities course taught to inmates by a variety of Washington College instructors in Art, Philosophy, History, English, and Classical thought.
 More than half the Philosophy and Religion Department participates annually.
 Schelberg and Rankin’s program was prominently featured in an article in the Washington Post.